by Terry Pollard | Jul 16, 2020 | Blog, Educational Development, Educational Technology, Faculty Development Workshop, Teaching and Learning

 The workshop is free and open to all instructors, including adjuncts.
 Please register, to let us know you are joining us and to allow us to ensure that we have enough facilitators to make this workshop successful!

-by Eli Collins-Brown | Mar 27, 2020 | Collaborative Learning, Educational Development, Educational Technology, emergency instruction plan, O365, Online Learning, Other Resources, Teaching with Technology
+by Eli Collins-Brown | Mar 27, 2020 | Collaborative Learning, Educational Development, Educational Technology, Emergency Instruction Plan, O365, Online Learning, Other Resources, Teaching with Technology

 As more schools begin to make the transition to distance learning and online classrooms, we want to help.
 Microsoft has created resources, training, and how-to guides that we hope will help educators and their classrooms make this transition.